Anthony Crivello: Television and film

-Crivello started his feature film work co-starring in two films: Crocodile Dundee II opposite Paul Hogan in 1988, and Shakedown opposite Sam Elliott.
-He then starred in director Janet Greek's MGM film Spellbinder opposite Tim Daly and Kelly Preston.
-He was featured in director James Ivory's comedy Slaves of New York opposite Bernadette Peters in 1989.
+Crivello started his feature film work co-starring in two films: Crocodile Dundee II opposite Paul Hogan in 1988, and Shakedown opposite Sam Elliot.
+He then starred in director Janet Greek's MGM film Spellbinder with Kelly Preston and Tim Daly.
+He was featured in director James Ivory's comedy Slaves of New York in 1989 opposite Bernadette Peters.

-Crivello co-starred in the Jim Abrahams film comedy Mafia! opposite Sofia Milos and Jason Fuchs (1998), Texas Rangers (2001) opposite Alfred Molina, director Martha Coolidge's Material Girls (2006) opposite Hilary and Haylie Duff, Independence Day, and Trade opposite Kevin Kline (2007).
+Crivello co-starred in the Jim Abrahams film comedy Mafia!
+(1998), Texas Rangers (2001), Material Girls (2006), Independence Day, and Trade (2007).
 In 1992, Crivello starred in the short film The Bet for director Ted Demme.
-Crivello has also starred in the independent short films Petal Of A Rose, Henry Toy for director Anthony Engelken in 2014, and received critical praise for his work as "Boonie" in director Taryn Kosviner's NYShorts Festival's The Mark in 2016.
+Crivello has also starred in the independent short films Petal Of A Rose, Henry Toy for director Anthony Engelken in 2014, and portrayed "Boonie" in director Taryn Kosviner's NYShorts Festival's The Mark in 2016.

-In 2016, he starred in the Hallmark Television movie Emma's Chance opposite Joey Lawrence, Greer Grammer and Missi Pyle.
-Director John Gray had him starring in his television movie The Lost Capone opposite Adrian Pasdar, Titus Welliver, Ally Sheedy and Eric Roberts.
-In 1995 he starred in Dillinger and Capone opposite Martin Sheen and F. Murray Abraham, and Monster Mash: The Movie for directors Joel Cohen and Alex Sokolow.
+In 2016, he starred in the Hallmark Television movie Emma's Chance.
+Director John Gray had him starring in his television movie The Lost Capone.
+In 1995 he starred in the Roger Corman produced Dillinger and Capone, opposite Martin Sheen and Monster Mash: The Movie.
 He also appeared in Dominic Dunne's 919 Fifth Avenue.
-1996 he followed with Alien Avengers opposite George Wendt.
-In 2000, he was featured in the Wonderful World Of Disney made-for-television musical Geppetto opposite Drew Carey and Julia Louis-Dreyfus.
+In 1996 he followed with Alien Avengers.
+In 2000, he was featured in the Wonderful World Of Disney made-for-television musical Geppetto.
 In 1988, Crivello guest starred as Miguel Carrera in Miami Vice directed by Don Johnson.